BanceDev/portal/README.md

 cd portal
 sh install.sh
 ```
-NOTE: The install.sh script only supports apt, pacman, and yarn package managers.
-If your package manager is not listed or you are trying to get a build running on windows here is a list of all the dependencies. ```glfw3, cglm, libcclipboard, xcb, glxinfo/glx-utils/mesa-utils```
+NOTE: The install.sh script only supports apt, pacman, and yum package managers.
+If your package manager is not listed or you are trying to get a build running on windows here is a list of all the dependencies. ```glfw3, cglm, libcclipboard, xcb, sqlite3, glxinfo/glx-utils/mesa-utils```

 For future compiles just run ```make``` from the root directory.
 If you change the premake5.lua file rebuild the makefiles with ```premake5 gmake```.